 - We safeguard your personal information through electronic, procedural, and physical means.

 When you visit the WGU.edu website, the only personal information WGU collects about you is the information you voluntarily provide through our online inquiry or application forms.
-Any personally identifiable information collected about you on this website is used by WGU to contact you about the university’s programs, administer your application to the university, and provide additional information as needed, potentially including contact via phone or email.
+Any personally identifiable information collected about you on this website is used by WGU to contact you about the university’s programs, administer your application to the university, improve our services, and provide additional information as needed, potentially including contact via phone or email.

 WGU will collect anonymous non-personally identifiable information about your website visit through pixel tags, sometimes known as cookies.
 These tags help us track information about your visit and are used to deliver banner advertisements to you on the Internet.
 WGU participates in the Adobe Marketing Cloud Device Co-op to better understand how you use our websites across various devices you use, and to deliver personalized content.
 Go to https://cross-device-privacy.adobe.com to learn more about the Adobe Device Co-op to manage your choices related to this linking of devices including opting out.